Steve McMichael: Various rivalries and departure (1997–1999)

-McMichael went after Debra's stable of wrestlers that included Jarrett, Eddie Guerrero and Alex Wright.
+McMichael went after Debra's stable of wrestlers which included Jarrett, Eddie Guerrero and Alex Wright.
 Debra hired Goldberg to get McMichael, and he became one of Goldberg's first victims in November 1997.
 Goldberg stole McMichael's Super Bowl ring and weeks later McMichael hit Goldberg with a pipe and reclaimed it.
 He briefly helped Benoit feud with Raven's Flock in January 1998 and then got into a feud with The British Bulldog, in which he broke his hand during a match at SuperBrawl VIII in February 1998.
 McMichael returned in June and had a feud with Stevie Ray and helped reform the Four Horsemen in October with Flair, Benoit, Dean Malenko and manager Arn Anderson.
-They feuded with the nWo until McMichael made his final appearance on the February 8, 1999 episode of Nitro.
+They feuded with the nWo until McMichael made his final TV appearance on the February 8, 1999, episode of Nitro.
+His last match was on March 6, 1999, teaming with Chris Benoit and Dean Malenko defeating Curt Hennig, Barry Windham and Wrath on a house show.

 Total Nonstop Action Wrestling (2008)

 McMichael returned to professional wrestling for Total Nonstop Action Wrestling's flagship pay-per-view, Bound For Glory, where he refereed the Monster's Ball Match.
 This match was notable for McMichael's extremely slow cadence for a three count.